acscott/vcpgmon/README.md

 #Other notes
 * We can create a tcpdump command and an awk command to perform a similar operation without the need for Golang.
 This tool is for a larger project for monitoring.
 * The further your client is away from your server in physical space, the higher the latency will be.
-* If you run 100 queries to do one user interaction on your application, a 100 ms increase in latency adds (100ms x 100) **10 seconds** to your response time!
+* If you run 100 queries to do one user interaction on your application, a 100 ms increase in latency adds (100ms x 100 x (1 seconds/1000ms)) **10 seconds** to your response time!